himanshu0810/EthernautSolutions/Level7-Delegation.md

 **Definition:** Method IDs are unique identifiers generated from the function signature of a smart contract method.
 They play a vital role in distinguishing between different functions in the contract, facilitating proper function invocation.

+If you have read till here, I believe you have gone through the important concepts above and tried to understand them.
+Now there is nothing left if you know the concepts really well.

+Just use the below command to call the pwn() and modify the owner of the delegation contract.

+    ```javascript
+    await address(contract).call(abi.encodeWithSignature("pwn()"));

+# You can confirm by checking the owner of the Delegate contract.
+I am sure the owner has been modified till now.
+Why to wait, trigger the "Submit Instance" button move to next level.